anthonydb/practical-sql-2/faq-updates-errata.md

 > The GitHub folder name has been renamed to `practical-sql-2-main` from `practical-sql-2-master` in line with GitHub conventions.
 (Applies to first printing of the book.)

+* **Page 5: Language Pack Install (Windows)**

+> Currently (June 2023), the Language Pack is missing from StackBuilder.
+I'm attempting to contact EDB, which supplies PostgreSQL for Windows, to find out whether this is permanent.
+For now, you can skip adding the Language Pack and proceed with the install using StackBuilder for PostGIS only.

 * **Page 12: pgAdmin Renamed "Browser" to "Object Explorer"**

 > In Figure 1-3 on page 12, and in text on that page and subsequent references, the book refers to a section of pgAdmin labeled as the "Browser" or "object browser."
 As of pgAdmin 4 v7.0, the user interface has changed to call that area the "Object Explorer."